Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Picking The Right Transfer Switch For Generator

-Here’s some things that need to be considered when picking up a transfer switch of your own:
+Here are some things that need to be considered when picking up a transfer switch of your own, transfer there are two types of transfer switches:

-Depending on your personal preferences, you’ll first have to decide whether or not your transfer switch is manual or automatic.
+Depending on your personal preferences, you’ll first have to decide whether or not your transfer switch is a manual transfer switch or automatic transfer switch.
 A manual transfer switch means you’ll have to start your generator yourself as well as flip the switch which gives you full autonomy over the process and reduces the chances that anything will go wrong without you realizing it.
+Stationary backup generators are installed with an automatic transfer switch, but portable generators require a separate manual transfer switch

-Generators that have an electric start can be hooked up to an automatic transfer switch that will immediately turn the generator on in the event of a power outage.
-This will give you the opportunity to finish up whatever you were doing and plan your next moves without having to worry about touching the generator at all.
+Some portable generators that have an electric start will need a automatic transfer switch that will immediately turn the generator on in the event of a power outage.
+This will give you the opportunity to finish up whatever you were doing and plan your next moves without having to worry about touching the portable generator at all.

-How much of your home you’ll be able to power from your generator will be entirely dependent on what the wattage rating is on your generator, as well as how many watts the transfer switch itself will be able to allow running through it.
+How much of your home you’ll be able to power from generator, that will be entirely dependent on what the wattage rating is on your portable generator or standby generator, as well as how many watts the transfer switch itself will be able to allow running through it.

-For reference’s sake, a 5,000-watt generator can power on average about six different circuits.
+For reference’s sake, a 5,000 running watts portable generator can power on average about six different circuits.
 However, you’ll have to decide yourself which circuits you’ll want, and you should add up the wattage on each circuit to see if it exceeds what your generator is able to supply.
 To do this, check all appliances hooked up to a particular circuit and then add their wattages together.
 If the total watts is under what your generator can provide, then you’ll be doing just fine.

-Another consideration when it comes to transferring switches is that the generator needs to be able to actually hook up to the switch and transfer the power safely.
+Another consideration when it comes to transfer switches is that the generator needs to be able to actually hook up to the switch and transfer the power safely.
 This means the user needs to take a look at their power cord and then from there look for the amp and NEMA plug type.
 With this information, you’ll be able to then figure out what kind of plug you’ll need for the transfer switch to work properly.
+For example, if the transfer switch can handle a maximum of 50 amps, its size will be listed as 50 amp.

 Simply put, transfer switches make powering something with a generator feasible.